RationAI/xopat/README.md

 Later, automated testing and minification will be included.

 ## Setup
-There are _docker_ composite builds available, although still not yet published.
-Will get to it asap.
+There are _docker_ composite builds available: https://github.com/RationAI/pathopus-docker.

 #### DYI - Backend
 The trickiest part is to set a correct configuration.